anshika0singh099-sys/Digital-Literacy-project/README.md

 For this task, I created an infographic using Canva.
 The main goal was to spread awareness about digital literacy among students.
 In my design, I included topics like what digital literacy means, why it is important, some basic internet safety tips, and useful tools that students can use in their daily academic work.

 While making the infographic, I tried to keep the design simple so that anyone can easily understand it.
-I also used icons and colors to make it visually appealing.
-This task was interesting because it allowed me to be creative while also sharing useful information.
+I also used icons and colors to make it visually appealing..

  Folder: task-1-presentation/